starling021/phonia/README.md

     phonia -n 15554443333 -s footprints

-# Terms of use
+# Phonia toolkit disclaimer

-    This tool is only for educational purposes only.
+    INFO: Usage of the Phonia Toolkit for attacking targets without prior mutual consent is illegal.
-    Use this tool wisely and never without permission.
+    It is the end user's responsibility to obey all applicable local, state, federal, and international laws.
-    I am not responsible for anything you do with this tool.
+    Developers assume no liability and are not responsible for any misuse or damage caused by this program.

-# Phonia MIT license
+# Phonia toolkit license

     MIT License